aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-text/_index.md

 #### **Adding Text and Styles Programming Sample**
 The following piece of code add a shape's text and different styles.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Text-ApplyFontOnText-ApplyFontOnText.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Text-ApplyFontOnText-ApplyFontOnText.cs" >}}
 ## **Find and Replace the Text of a Shape**
 The [Txt](http://www.aspose.com/api/net/diagram/aspose.diagram/txt) Class allows you to edit the shape's text.
 The Replace method, exposed by the [Txt](http://www.aspose.com/api/net/diagram/aspose.diagram/txt) class, support changing the text of a shape.
 The code examples in this article find and replace the shape's text on the page.